 Johnson & Johnson

-- Advising QIAGEN on the China merger filing aspects of its $11.5bn sale to Thermo Fisher Life Scientific.
+- Assisted Dialog Semiconductor with the China merger filing of its $5.6bn sale to Renesas.

 Baker McKenzie FenXun

 A leading practice for competition and antitrust matters throughout the Asia-Pacific region, Baker McKenzie FenXun‘s team is regularly instructed on cross-border matters.
 The broad practice is sought out to secure antitrust clearances for M&A, joint ventures and other arrangements in the PRC and across multiple jurisdictions in Asia and globally; and act in competition litigation.
 The department’s recent experience includes advising on a number of leniency applications, as well as ongoing investigations.
 Greater China practice head Stephen Crosswell chairs the Asia-Pacific antitrust and competition group; and has longstanding experience in running large and high-profile competition trials, dawn raids, cross-border cartel matters and merger clearance projects.
 Former special counsel Laura Liu left the firm in July 2021, but only to join the Beijing office of joint operation partner, FenXun Partners, which facilitates the provision of local PRC legal advice.